 There are many expenses the typical family incurs that are not included in the Basic Needs Expenses on this site.
-These expenses were intentionally left out to demonstrate that families with minimal expenses often can't make ends meet without public programs and tax credits, and as their income increases and they lose program eligibility they are often worse off.
+These expenses were intentionally left out to demonstrate that families with minimal expenses often can't make ends meet without public programs and tax credits.
 Listed below are some of the expenses that are usually a part of a typical family budget but are NOT included on this site:

-Moreover, there are unexpected expenses that families often incur due to circumstance, accident or unexpected events.
-This can include many things such as car repairs, household appliance repairs/replacement, medical bills, and the list goes on.
+Moreover, there are unexpected expenses that families often incur due to circumstance, accident, or unexpected events.
+This can include many things such as car repairs, household appliance repairs/replacement, medical bills.

 Ultimately, assets are the key to economic stability.
 To become truly economically stable, a family needs to build assets such as savings for emergencies, retirement and children's higher education.
 The Economic Stability Indicator does not include the cost of short term or long term savings in the Basic Needs Expense calculations, but it is important to recognize the need to promote asset building as a necessity for economic stability.